pdav/casan/asyncio/README.md

 - Receivers and sender are not thread objects anymore.
 There are only 2 managed threads in the program:
     - The main thread deals with the initialization.
-    - The second thread is started by the master and is the SOS control thread.
-The SOS class IS a thread.
+    - The second thread is started by the master and is the CASAN control thread.
+The CASAN class IS a thread.
 - Hello messages are sent by a callback which reschedules itself at each iteration.
 After sending the first hello, you can forget they even exist.